openshift/ocm-container/README.md

 * edit the file `$HOME/.config/ocm-container/env.source`
   * set your requested OCM_USER (for `ocm -u OCM_USER`)
   * set your OFFLINE_ACCESS_TOKEN (from [cloud.redhat.com](https://cloud.redhat.com/))
-  * set your kerberos username if it's different than your OCM_USER
 * optional: add your PagerDuty API token in `~/.config/pagerduty-cli/config.json`
 * optional: configure alias in `~/.bashrc`
   * alias ocm-container-stg="OCM_URL=stg ocm-container"
   * alias ocm-container-local='OCM_CONTAINER_LAUNCH_OPTS="-v $(pwd):/root/local" ocm-container'
-* MacOS users: Ensure your kerberos ticket gets sent to a file and not the keychain
-  * in your `~/.bashrc`: `export KRB5CCNAME=/tmp/krb5cc` or wherever you want your kerberos ticket to live
 * Connect to the VPN
-* `kinit -V`
-  * MacOS users: here you should see it say `FILE:/tmp/krb5cc` and not `API:{some uuid}`.
-If it says `API` follow the troubleshooting steps below
 * `ocm-container {cluster-name}`

 ## Build: